-In cases where a defendant's conduct is deemed particularly wanton and egregious, a victim may also be eligible for punitive damages, which is intended to punish the defendant and deter similar conduct from others.
+In cases where a defendant's conduct is deemed particularly wanton and egregious, a victim may also be eligible for punitive damages, which are intended to punish the defendant and deter similar conduct from others.
 A skilled attorney can help you determine if punitive damages might apply in your case.

 Consult an Experienced Georgia Attorney About Your Motorcycle Crash Case